 Have you and the kiddos tried magnetic tiles?
+They are the first item on my list of materials for preschool engineering activities.
 We’ve begun exploring them at home, and it’s been a blast.
 Check out what we did with magnetic tiles and glow sticks!

 Are you following Fun-A-Day on Pinterest?